Jedox raises over $100M to expand its financial modeling and analytics software to more verticals – TechCrunch

-Jedox, a German startup that builds tools to help companies with their financial planning and analysis using data sourced from basic documents like Excel spreadsheets, has picked up a funding of over $100 million — it’s not specifying exactly how much — in a round being led by Insight Partners, with Iris Capital, eCAPITAL, and Wecken & Cie (all previous backers) also participating.
-The company currently works with some 2,500 customers including big players like Microsoft, McDonalds, and industrial giant ABB.
+Jedox, a German startup that builds tools to help companies with their financial planning and analysis using data sourced from basic documents like Excel spreadsheets, has picked up a funding of over $100 million — it’s not specifying exactly how much — in a round being led by Insight Partners, with Iris Capital, eCAPITAL and Wecken & Cie. (all previous backers) also participating.
+The company currently works with some 2,500 customers, including big players like Microsoft, McDonald’s and industrial giant ABB.

-The company’s software was originally built to work on-premises or in the cloud, and mainly oriented towards financial planners.
-Over the last several years, Jedox has expanded that to a wider set of adjacent users, specifically in HR planning and procurement, and the plan with this funding is to expand Jedox’s applicability into an even wider set of use-cases and verticals.
+The company’s software was originally built to work on-premises or in the cloud, and mainly oriented toward financial planners.
+Over the last several years, Jedox has expanded that to a wider set of adjacent users, specifically in HR planning and procurement, and the plan with this funding is to expand Jedox’s applicability into an even wider set of use cases and verticals.
 CEO Florian Winterstein — who joined the company in 2018 during its last fundraise — said that while Jedox the name doesn’t have any particular meaning, the company has landed on a focus on the “X”.

 “We want to focus on more than just the finance department,” he said, and the company thinks of FPNA (financial planning and analysis) “as XPNA” as a result.
 Expanding beyond their original verticals “is what everyone in enterprise is doing right now.”